George Loves Weather

 Lightning

-Wireless systems need protection, but cabled weather stations can result in even more damage, as in your home being damaged significantly, if the path of least resistance in a lightening strike is into your house, and through your weather station’s display console.
+Wireless systems need protection, but cabled weather stations can result in even more damage, as in your home is damaged significantly if the path of least resistance in a lightning strike is into your house, and through your weather station’s display console.

 Birds and Rodents